AnkyNauts/modern-warfare-marketplace/README.md

 # modern-warfare-marketplace
-Designing a sample marketplace for players
+Designing a sample marketplace for players to transact their weapons